Beginners Guide To Budget Friendly Meal Prep For Saving Money and Eating Better.

 2. Prep Snacks, Not Just Meals

-Cut fruits of your liking, such as apples, oranges, or grapes, portion nuts or trail mix into small containers, or make grab-and-go veggie packs like celery, carrots, or cucumbers.
-Having these quick snacks ready stops you from eating junk food when hunger hits.
+Cut fruits of your liking, such as apples, oranges, or grapes.
+Portion nuts or trail mix into small containers, or make grab-and-go veggie packs with celery, carrots, or cucumbers.
+Having these quick snacks ready helps you avoid eating junk food when hunger strikes.

 image describing how to create a plan for the week